-Ragdolls are some of the best cats for families with children because of their floppy, laid-back personalities.
+Are Ragdolls good with children?Ragdolls are some of the best cats for families with children because of their floppy, laid-back personalities.
 These cats are patient enough to interact with children and, most importantly, they will not become violent with them.

-Introducing a new cat in the household is a complex process in itself, but with Ragdolls it should at least a little bit easier because they are docile and sociable.
+Are Ragdolls good with other cats?Introducing a new cat in the household is a complex process in itself, but with Ragdolls it should at least a little bit easier because they are docile and sociable.
 If introduced properly, Raggies should get along well with other cats.

-Ragdolls are actually some of the few cat breeds that get along with cat-friendly dogs.
+Are Ragdolls good with dogs?Ragdolls are actually some of the few cat breeds that get along with cat-friendly dogs.
 It is highly recommended that at least one of the animals be of younger age, that they are introduced gradually and kept under constant surveillance, at least at first, but getting a Raggie to befriend a dog is certainly possible.